wraithan/resume/docs/projects.rst

 What I did for the project:

+* Core developer/maintainer on the project.
 * Wrote better integration with GitHub, including tests.
 * Made it possible for multiple people be admins on a project.
 * Took part in architecture discussions with the maintainer.
+* Took over maintainship for 4 months while the previous maintainer was away.

 #########
 ZenIRCBot